Orchestra America

-Orchestra America (OA) is a nonprofit organization that promotes orchestral high school music education through positively life-changing events and workshops.
-As a division of Bands of America? it merged in 2006 with the "Music for All Foundation," which also sought to provide performance opportunities and musical education opportunities for schools and communities.
+Orchestra America (OA) is a nonprofit organization that promotes orchestral high school music education through events and workshops.
+As a division of Bands of America it merged in 2006 with the "Music for All Foundation," which also sought to provide performance opportunities and musical education opportunities for schools and communities.

-Summer Symposium
+Summer symposium

 Orchestra America's first event was the Orchestra Track at Bands of America Summer Symposium.
 A week-long, workshop for string students.
 Emphasis is placed on leadership skills and building elements for the student to take back to his or her orchestra.

 Honor Orchestra of America

 In 2005, the Honor Orchestra of America debuted with the Honor Band of America at the National Concert Band Festival.
 The honors ensemble was composed of high school string, wind, and percussion students from across the country.
 The group has since performed under the batons of Scott O'Neill (2005), Benjamin Zander (2006), Larry Livingston (2007, 2008, 2009, 2010, 2011, 2012) and Anthony Maiello (2010).
-The group has also shared the stage with world-class guest soloists including Christopher O'Reilly (2006), Pinchas Zukerman (2007), Barnabas Kelemen (2008), and Shelly Berg (2009).
+The group has also shared the stage with guest soloists including Christopher O'Reilly (2006), Pinchas Zukerman (2007), Barnabas Kelemen (2008), and Shelly Berg (2009).